wolf81/composer/README.md

 Composer exposes the following layouts for use in a layout file:

-* `Border`: a layout that can contain a margin and a single child element
+* `Layout`: the root node of a layout file.
-* `VStack`: a layout that arranges its child elements vertically.
+* `VStack`: a node that arranges its child elements vertically.
-* `HStack`: a layout that arranges its child elements horizontally.
+* `HStack`: a node that arranges its child elements horizontally.
-* `Elem`: an layout that can be associated with a widget.
+* `Elem`: the elem object is a container for a widget.

 ## Attributes

 Composer exposes the following attributes for use in a layout file:

 * `Margin`: can only be used with a `Border` layout; adds spacing between `Border` and its child element.
 A `Margin` has 4 arguments, left, top, right & bottom.
-* `MinSize`: the minimum horizontal & vertical size of the layout in pixels.
-* `Stretch`: control whether the layout stretches horizontally or vertically to fill its container.
 * `ID`: can only be used with an `Elem` layout and is used to easily lookup any element in a loaded layout file.

+Additionally, providing a numeric value to a `VStack`, `HStack` or `Elem` will use the provided value as it's default size value.
+Please be aware that the meaning of the size value is dependent on it's context:

+* Since a `VStack` always fills it's parent vertically, the size value corresponds to the width of the stack.
+* Since a `HStack` always fills it's parent horizontally, the size value corresponds to the height of the stack.
+* In case of a child `Elem`ent, the meaning of the size value depends on the container.
+If the container is a `VStack`, the size value corresponds to the height.
+If the container is a `HStack`, the size value corresponds to the width.

 ## Layout file